Traben-0/Entity_Texture_Features/.github/README-assets/EMISSIVE_GUIDE.md

 </div>

 - The example image above shows red glowing eyes for the texture `zombie3.png`
-- Emissives are applied after randomised textures and they must contain the same number system as the random files they apply too.<br/>For example, `zombie_e.png` will not apply to `zombie3.png`, but `zombie3_e.png` will
+- Emissives are applied after randomised textures and they must contain the same number system as the random files they apply too.<br/>For example, `zombie_e.png` will not apply to `zombie3.png`, but `zombie3_e.png` will.